A few statements to get us on the same page

 Now to give you both sides of the story, there is a site called The Interactive Bible that tries to defend their view of Sunday-keeping with cartoons and colors accusing other believers of ignorance and under-learning.
 There is another site presenting the Biblical view for Sabbath-keeping at Yahweh's Assembly in Yeshua.
 If you have not already decided, take a look and get some details before making your decision.

 Now, before you yell at me, hear me out.
-When you look into this reference to Pentecost, you will find that it refers to the first day of a series of weeks (also called "sabbaths") leading to Pentecost.
+When you look into this, you will find that it refers to the first day of a series of weeks (also called "sabbaths") leading to Pentecost.
 And the first day of the first of these seven weeks is - Sunday.
 I mention more about this later.
 There is culture, history and language involved in this.
-Remember, in Jesus' time they had been doing this for hundreds, maybe thousands, of years.
+Remember, they have been doing this for hundreds, maybe thousands, of years.
 There are more references to this than in just Acts 20.
-It started in Leviticus 23:15-16

 A meal that means a new day...